andrea-weisberg/readme-sprint-devportal/docs/get-started/ask-ai.md

 <ol>
 <li>Click on the Ask AI button on the bottom right corner.</li>
 <li>Navigate to the search tab.</li>
-<li>Start typing your keywords, question or phrase into the search bar.</li>
+<li>start typing your keywords, question or phrase into the search bar.</li>
 <li>Ask AI will populate links to relevant material.</li>
 </ol>